PX4/PX4-user_guide/en/concept/flight_tasks.md

 :::note
 The task defined above should only be tested on the simulator.
 The code doesn't actually create setpoints so the vehicle will not fly.
 :::

+## Video

+The following videos provide an overview of flight tasks in PX4.
+The first covers the state of the flight task framework in PX4 v1.9.
+The second is an update, which covers the changes in PX4 v1.11.

+#### PX4 Flight Task Architecture Overview (PX4 Developer Summit 2019)

+A description of how flight modes work in PX4 v1.9 (Dennis Mannhart, Matthias Grob).

+@[youtube](https://youtu.be/-dkQG8YLffc) <!-- datestamp:video:youtube:20190704:PX4 Flight Task Architecture Overview — PX4 Developer Summit 2019 -->

+#### Overview of multicopter control from sensors to motors (PX4 Developer Summit Virtual 2020)

+@[youtube](https://youtu.be/orvng_11ngQ?t=560) <!-- datestamp:video:youtube:20200720:Overview of multicopter control from sensors to motors — PX4 Developer Summit Virtual 2020 From 9min20sec - Section on flight tasks-->

+The relevent section of this video is an update of flight tasks in PX4 v11.1 at (9min 20sec).
+The [slides can be found here (PDF)](https://static.sched.com/hosted_files/px4developersummitvirtual2020/1b/PX4%20Developer%20Summit%202020%20-%20Overview%20of%20multicopter%20control%20from%20sensors%20to%20motors.pdf) - Slides 9 and 12 are relevant.